ghastly-qurk/permutations/README.md

 # Permutations
-Prints all the permutations of a word.
-This program could be used to solve jumbled words in newspapers
+Prints all the permutations of a word

-Uses the permutations function from itertools module.
+Uses the permutations function from itertools module

-Programmed in Python 3